Kindness & Compassion Collage

 Lessons in Practice

-· Kindness is not passive, meek, or merely “nice”, it carries quiet strength and the power to ignite potential.
+• Kindness is not passive, meek, or “nice”, it carries quiet strength and the power to ignite potential.

-· Kindness doesn’t fix everything, but it changes everything.
+• Kindness doesn’t fix anything, but changes everything.

 COMPASSION